 - Immigration status

 - Permanent labor certification

 - Citizenship and naturalization

 - I-9 compliance

-José leads the firm’s Higher Education Industry Group and counsels colleges and universities on issues including governance, Title IX, student discipline, and labor contract administration.
+José co-leads the firm’s Higher Education Industry Group and counsels colleges and universities on issues including governance, Title IX, student discipline, and labor contract administration.

 Employers also depend on José for advice and training on employment law issues such as: